Follow Italianism

 Minister Antonio Tajani during a press conference on the reform of Italian citizenship, in Rome | Photo: Disclosure/Government

-The Italian Council of Ministers approved this Friday, 28th, a set of measures that change the rules for the recognition of Italian citizenship.
-The proposal, called the “citizenship package”, was prepared by the Ministry of Foreign Affairs and International Cooperation (MAECI).
+The Italian Council of Ministers approved on Friday, the 28th, a set of measures that alters the rules for the recognition of Italian citizenship.
+The proposal, called the "citizenship package," was prepared by the Ministry of Foreign Affairs and International Cooperation (MAECI).

 The new rules have been in force since midnight on March 27, effective immediately, but still need to be enacted into law by Parliament within 60 days.
 Italianism awaits a copy of the decree, which should be released throughout the day.

 According to a note from Farnesina, the objective is to enhance the effective link between citizens abroad and Italy.
-Minister Antonio Tajani stated that “the principle of jus sanguinis, and many descendants will still be able to obtain the Italian citizenship, but there will be clear limits to prevent abuse or commercialization of passports.
-Citizenship must be a serious matter.”
+Minister Antonio Tajani stated that “the principle of jus sanguinisAnd many descendants will still be able to obtain Italian citizenship, but there will be clear limits to prevent abuse or the sale of passports.
+Citizenship should be taken seriously.”

 Generational boundary and link with Italy